Almost uniform domains and Poincar\'e inequalities: Introduction

 \end{enumerate} \end{theorem}

-Indeed, Condition (3) requires the density of $\mathcal{R}$ at any $x \in Y$ to vanish, but allowing for the $N$ largest obstacles to be excluded, at each scale $r$.
-A slightly stronger statement is given in Theorem \ref{thm:densitycarp}.
+Indeed, Condition (3) requires the density of $\mathcal{R}$ at any $x \in Y$ to vanish, but allowing at each scale $r$ for the $N$ largest ``obstacles'' in $\mathcal{R}$ to be excluded.
+A slightly stronger statement, which allows for the density only becoming sufficiently small, is given in Theorem \ref{thm:densitycarp}.

 Theorem \ref{thm:planar} is new even when the collection of obstacles $R$ and $\Omega$ have simple geometry, such as when $\Omega$ and every $R$ are disks.
-In \cite[Corollary 1.9]{mackaytysonwildrick} it is shown that \textit{some} subsets of this form have empty interior and satisfy a $(1,2)$-Poincar\'e inequality.
-Such sets, called \textit{circle carpets}, are constructed via uniformization and can therefore only be approximated numerically.
-Here we give \textit{explicit} circle carpets satisfying Poincar\'e inequalities, with a sharp characterization of the range of exponents.
+It is known from \cite[Corollary 1.9]{mackaytysonwildrick} that \textit{there exist} subsets of this form with empty interior and which satisfy a $(1,2)$-Poincar\'e inequality.
+Such sets, called {\sc circle carpets}, are constructed implicitly via uniformization and can therefore only be approximated numerically.
+In contrast, here we give a procedure that yields \textit{explicit} circle carpets satisfying Poincar\'e inequalities, with a sharp characterization of the range of exponents.
 This flexibility extends to other shapes and higher dimensions, as described in Corollary \ref{thm:euclideansponges} below.

-The conditions for the obstacles $R \in \mathcal{R}$ come in three forms: the regularity of their boundaries, their separation, and their density.
-The first two conditions in the statement are necessary for a subset to be Loewner; see Theorem \ref{thm:necessary} below.
-These conditions are also the relevant conditions in Bonk's work on uniformization of planar subsets \cite{bonkuniform}.
-We remark, that the conditions on summability also bear close resemblance to the summability conditions arising in other work on uniformizing planar metric spaces \cite{merkenov,hakobyan}
+To reiterate, the conditions for the sets $R \in \mathcal{R}$ come in three forms: the regularity of their boundaries, their separation, and their density.
+The first two conditions in the statement are necessary for a subset to be Loewner, as given in Theorem \ref{thm:necessary} below.
+These conditions also appear elsewhere in the literature; for instance, they are the relevant conditions in Bonk's work on uniformization of planar subsets \cite{bonkuniform}.
+Moreover, the conditions on summability also bear close resemblance to the summability conditions arising in other work on uniformizing planar metric spaces \cite{merkenov,hakobyan}.

-The crucial feature we use about the sets $R \in \mathcal{R}$ is that each $\R^2 \setminus R$ is a uniform domain.
-Such sets were first studied in \cite{martiosarvas,vaisala1988}; see Definition \ref{def:unifdom}.
-Roughly speaking, these correspond to domains $\Omega$ without ``outer cusps.''
-Domains in Euclidean space with Lipschitz boundaries are uniform domains, for example.
-A crucial result of Bj\"orn and Shanmugalingam asserts that uniform domains $\Omega \subset X$ inherit a Poincar\'e inequality from $X$, see \cite{bjornuniform}.